Food Truck Insurance Types and CostsLast updated on 7/01/2021

 What Are the Most Common Food Truck Claims?

-- Theft - Because food truck owners typically keep valuables and equipment on their trucks and trucks are typically left on the street overnight, they are a frequent target for break-ins and theft
+- Theft: Because food truck owners typically keep valuables and equipment on their trucks and trucks are typically left unattended overnight, they are a frequent target for break-ins and theft

 What Are the Least Common Food Truck Claims?

 The least common food truck claims have to do with foodborne illnesses and food poisoning, even though food is the main source of income for a food truck.
 It is important to still take food safety precautions to avoid insurance risks and illness among your customers.

 Do Food Trucks and Food Trailers Use the Same Insurance?